 Often times on the surface moving elder parents into your home seems like the best option with multiple benefits.
 However, if not properly planned, prepared, and accounted for, moving your elderly parent in could result in more stress, heartache, and financial debt than before.

-Things to consider which people often forget is the potential for remodeling of your home to accommodate their needs, bills like groceries, power, cable, and heat could go up, as well as missing out on certain social activities due to their need for care.
+Things to consider that people often forget is the potential for remodeling your home to accommodate their needs, bills like groceries, power, cable, and heat could go up, as well as missing out on certain social activities due to their need for care.

 While the last one may seem selfish it can lead to resentment later on down the road.
 If you are thinking about moving your elderly parents into your home check out these 8 things to consider first.
 It can be a great experience with wonderful memories for everyone if thought out all the way through.